fhiso/legacy-format/serialization.md

 ##### Using U+0040 `@`

-{.ednote} GEDCOM allows several aspects of "escapes" that are not represented here, such as the ability to at-signs as part of the escape text.
+{.ednote} GEDCOM allows several aspects of "escapes" that are not represented here, such as the ability to encode at-signs as part of the escape text.
 So far as the authors of this specification know, the omitted details have never been used in any GEDCOM-producing or GEDCOM-consuming tool.

 Some tags may utilize a special "escape" of the form `@#[^@]*@`; the `DATE` tag is one example.
 Such escapes should be preserved as-is during encoding, and MUST NOT be split into multiple lines as part of [Line splitting].